Photo from Unsplash

 Morning

-This “liberty” makes us free to heaven’s charter—the Bible.
-Here is a choice passage, believer, “When you pass through the rivers—I will be with you.”
-You are free to that.
-Here is another, “The mountains shall depart, and the hills be removed but my kindness shall not depart from you.”
-You are a welcome guest at the table of the promises.
-Scripture is a never-failing treasury filled with boundless stores of grace.
-It is the bank of heaven; you may draw from it as much as you please, without price or hindrance.
-Come in faith and you are welcome to all covenant blessings.
-There is not a promise in the Word which shall be withheld.
-In the depths of tribulations—let this freedom comfort you; amidst waves of distress—let it cheer you; when sorrows surround you—let it be your solace.
-This is your Father’s love-token; you are free to it at all times.
+This "liberty" makes us free to access heaven’s charter—the Bible.
+Here’s a beautiful passage for you, believer: “When you pass through the rivers—I will be with you.”
+That promise is yours.
+Here’s another: “The mountains shall depart, and the hills be removed, but My kindness shall not depart from you.”
+You are free to claim that as well.
+You are welcome at the table of the promises.
+Scripture is a never-failing treasure house, overflowing with grace.
+It is the bank of heaven, and you may draw from it as much as you need, without any cost or restriction.
+Come in faith, and every covenant blessing is yours.
+Not one promise in the Word will be held back.
+When you find yourself in tribulation, let this freedom be your comfort.
+In times of distress, let it be your encouragement.
+When sorrows surround you, let it be your solace.
+This is your Father’s gift to you, and you are free to claim it at all times.

-You are free to all that is treasured up in Christ—wisdom, righteousness, sanctification, and redemption.
-It matters not what your need is, for there is fullness of supply in Christ and it is there for you!
-O what a “freedom” is yours!
-Freedom from condemnation, freedom to the promises, freedom to the throne of grace, and at last freedom to enter heaven!
+You are also free to claim everything stored up in Christ—wisdom, righteousness, sanctification, and redemption.
+Whatever your need, Christ’s abundance is available to you!
+What a freedom is yours!
+Freedom from condemnation, freedom to claim the promises, freedom to approach the throne of grace, and ultimately, freedom to enter heaven!

 Evening

-Devout souls delight to look upon those mercies which they have obtained in answer to supplication, for they can see God’s especial love in them.
-When we can name our blessings Samuel, that is, “asked of God,” they will be as dear to us as her child was to Hannah.
-Peninnah had many children but they came as common blessings unsought in prayer—Hannah’s one heaven-given child was dearer far, because he was the fruit of earnest pleadings.
+Devout hearts love to reflect on the blessings they have received in answer to prayer, for they can see God’s special love in them.
+When we can call our blessings "Samuel," meaning “asked of God,” they become as precious to us as Hannah’s child was to her.
+Peninnah had many children, but they came as ordinary gifts, not sought in prayer—Hannah’s one heaven-sent child was far more precious, for he was the result of her earnest pleading.

-How sweet was that water to Samson which he found at “the well of him who prayed!”
-Quassia cups turn all waters bitter but the cup of prayer puts a sweetness into the draughts it brings.
-Did we pray for the conversion of our children?
-How doubly sweet, when they are saved, to see in them our own petitions fulfilled!
-Better to rejoice over them as the fruit of our pleadings—than as the fruit of our bodies.
-Have we sought of the Lord some choice spiritual gift?
-When it comes to us it will be wrapped up in the gold cloth of God’s faithfulness and truth, and so be doubly precious.
-Have we petitioned for success in the Lord’s work?
-How joyful is the prosperity which comes flying upon the wings of prayer!
-It is always best to get blessings into our house in the legitimate way—by the door of prayer; then they are blessings indeed, and not temptations.
+How sweet was that water to Samson, which he found at “the well of him who prayed!”
+While bitterness can taint any blessing, the cup of prayer sweetens everything it brings.
+If we have prayed for the salvation of our children, how much more joyful it is when they are saved, knowing they are the fruit of our petitions!
+It’s even better to see them as answers to prayer than merely as the fruit of our bodies.
+When we seek God for spiritual gifts, the blessings come wrapped in the gold cloth of His faithfulness, making them doubly precious.
+If we pray for success in the Lord’s work, how joyful we are when it comes, knowing it arrived on the wings of prayer!
+It’s always best to receive blessings through the legitimate doorway of prayer; then they are true blessings and not temptations.

-Even when prayer speeds not, the blessings grow all the richer for the delay; the child Jesus was all the more lovely in the eyes of Mary when she found Him after having sought Him sorrowing.
-That which we win by prayer—we should dedicate to God, as Hannah dedicated Samuel.
-The gift came from heaven, let it go to heaven.
-Prayer brought it, gratitude sang over it, let devotion consecrate it.
-Here will be a special occasion for saying, “Of Your own—have I given unto You.”
-Reader, is prayer your element or your weariness?
-Which?
+Even when answers are delayed, the blessing becomes all the richer for the waiting.
+The child Jesus was even more precious to Mary when she found Him after searching in sorrow.
+What we gain through prayer should be dedicated to God, just as Hannah dedicated Samuel.
+The gift came from heaven, so it should return to heaven.
+Prayer brought it, gratitude rejoices over it, and devotion consecrates it.
+This provides a special opportunity to say, “Of Your own, Lord, have I given to You.”
+Reader, do you find prayer to be your delight, or is it a burden?
+Which is it for you?

 Morning and Evening - September 19